raja543sekhar/Mantella/README.md

 </script>
 ```

-Since many teams have very different requirements for browser support, I recommend to use the NPM package and create a suitable browser version yourself using [Babel](https://babeljs.io) and the module bundler of your choice.
+Since many teams have very different requirements for browser support, I recommend to use the NPM package and create a suitable browser version yourself, using [Babel](https://babeljs.io) and the module bundler of your choice.

 ### Loading data & creating matrices